nicholasray/web-team-quickstart/README.md

 If everything goes to plan, you should be on your way! 🎉

-Note: You will also find an [update.sh](update script) in this repo which can be used to update MediaWiki core and all of its extensions and skins which you might find useful 😀
+Note: You will also find an [update.sh](script) in this repo which can be used to update MediaWiki core and all of its extensions and skins which you might find useful.
+Run it from the root of your `mediawiki` folder. 😀